BircanAli/OmnifootBirdzhanALi/README.md

 # Project Title

-Omnifoot - is a landing for healthy food and nutrition
+Omnifoot - is a landing page for healthy food and nutrition

 ## 🛠 Skills